nurriol2/DielectricRasterProblem/README.md

+# Assignment Submission

+As a relative newcomer to Julia, a Jupyter notebook provided the best way for me to quickly get started solving these problems.

+The additional markdown cells also allowed me to record my problem solving process alongside the code.
+Hopefully these notes can be useful during our discussion.

+However, I understand that there are challenges when it comes to versioning and testing Jupyter notebooks.
+Furthermore, I don't believe a notebook was the intended way to submit a solution.

+As a result, I've done my best to fill out the template file in a manner very closely approximating how I would've written the code with the intention of executing it as a script.

+As the reader may notice, the script will not compile nor pass any of the tests in this state.
+For the purposes of my own education, I will continue to improve upon this script.
+For the purposes of this test, though, I am satisfied with my submission.

+---

 # Directions

 This is a programming task as part of the interview process for a Software Engineer position at Metalenz.